RandyGaul/cute_framework/doc/graphics/texture/texture_make.md

 This function creates a sokol_gfx.h texture (a `sg_image` instance).
 In order to learn how to properly use sokol graphics take a peek at the [primer](https://github.com/RandyGaul/cute_framework/blob/master/doc/graphics/sokol.md) here.

+If you just want to draw sprites on screen it is recommend you use [aseprite_cache](https://github.com/RandyGaul/cute_framework/blob/master/doc/graphics/aseprite_cache) instead.

 ## Related Functions

 [texture_destroy](https://github.com/RandyGaul/cute_framework/blob/master/doc/graphics/texture/texture_destroy.md)